carb0nknight/dotfiles/README.md

-# My Configs
+# Configs

-This is a collection of some of my frequently used configurations and setup files
+Frequently used configurations and setup files